 As you read the notes, you will be required to digest the material in a meaningful way.
 It is your responsibility to read and understand new definitions and their related concepts.
 However, you will be supported in this sometimes difficult endeavor.
-In addition, you will be asked to complete exercises aimed at solidifying your understanding of the material.
+In addition, you will be asked to complete problems aimed at solidifying your understanding of the material.
 Most importantly, you will be asked to make conjectures, produce counterexamples, and prove theorems.

-Most items in the notes are labelled with a number.
-The items labelled as Definition and Example are meant to be read and digested.
-However, the items labelled as Exercise, Question, Theorem, Corollary, and Problem require action on your part.
-In particular, items labelled as Exercise are typically computational in nature and are aimed at improving your understanding of a particular concept.
-There are very few items in the notes labelled as Question, but in each case it should be obvious what is required of you.
+The items labeled as Problem, Theorem, and Corollary require action on your part.
+Items labeled as Problem are sort of a mixed bag.
+Some Problems are computational in nature and aimed at improving your understanding of a particular concept while others ask you to provide a counterexample for a statement if it is false or to provide a proof if the statement is true.
 Items with the Theorem and Corollary designation are mathematical facts and the intention is for you to produce a valid proof of the given statement.
-The main difference between a Theorem and Corollary is that corollaries are typically statements that follow quickly from a previous theorem.
+The main difference between a Theorem and a Corollary is that corollaries are typically statements that follow quickly from a previous theorem.
 In general, you should expect corollaries to have very short proofs.
 However, that doesn't mean that you can't produce a more lengthy yet valid proof of a corollary.
-The items labelled as Problem are sort of a mixed bag.
-In many circumstances, I ask you to provide a counterexample for a statement if it is false or to provide a proof if the statement is true.
-Usually, I have left it to you to determine the truth value.
-If the statement for a problem is true, one could relabel it as a theorem.

 It is important to point out that there are very few examples in the notes.
 This is intentional.
-One of the goals of the items labelled as Exercise is for you to produce the examples.
+One of the goals of the items labeled as Problem is for you to produce the examples.

-Lastly, there are many situations where you will want to refer to an earlier definition or theorem/corollary/problem.
+Lastly, there are many situations where you will want to refer to an earlier definition, problem, theorem, or corollary.
 In this case, you should reference the statement by number.
-For example, you might write something like, "By Theorem 1.13, we see that..."
+For example, you might write something like, "By Theorem 5.19, we see that...."